 The Model T is the first example, opening driving up to the masses well over a century ago.
 More recent cars like the VW Beetle, Fiat 500, Austin Mini, Hindustan Ambassador and Trabant 501 offered, at different times and in different regions of the world, the chance for people to get mobile and enjoy the pleasure of motoring.
 Nowadays we view these vehicles with nostalgic glasses, so it's hard to guess what people thought of them when they were new.
 I suspect their compact size and simple nature offered real appeal, and their ease of repair and maintenance certainly made them even more desireable.

-A few changes to the air-cooled engine, front and rear lights, wipers, and brakes were made over the years, but the basics never evolved.
-The first models had center-hinged 'suicide' doors, making them extremely sought-after, but those models are getting very hard to find.
+A few changes to the air-cooled engine, front and rear lights, wipers, and brakes were made over the years, but the basics never changed.
+The first models had center-hinged 'suicide' doors, making them extremely sought-after, so those models are getting very hard to find.
 Many variants, including a proper 2-door convertible, the Acadiane 'utilitaire' van, the slightly more modern-bodied Dyane, and the roofless beach buggy Méhari would appear, but it's the 2CV that remains the most legendary and celebrated.

 The absolute simplicity of the 2CV makes it an easy restoration project.
 Even today all of the major parts are easy to find.
 The doors, hood and trunk can be slid off their hinges and removed in just a few seconds.
 The front and rear fenders are held on with a couple bolts and hooks.
 The engine and transmission can be removed in a very short time, and be lifted out by one person.
 As a matter of fact, it's common practice at fairs and car rallys for teams to race to completely disassemble a 2CV and see who is first to reassemble and start their car!